jclouds/legacy-jclouds.github.com/documentation/userguide/terremark.md

 The two services Terremark offers that jclouds supports are vCloud Express (trmk-vcloudexpress) and eCloud (trmk-ecloud)

-## Usage Notes for Terremerk vCloud
+## Usage Notes for Terremark vCloud

 ### Features not yet implemented